PHOTOGRAPHY ADVENTURE VACATIONS

 Beginning in September 2016 U.S. Airlines began direct flights to Cuba from major U.S. cities.
 Major carriers include American, Delta, United, jetBlue, and Southwest.
 Visas are issued by each airline at the counter check-in based on the documents we provide you with.

 U.S. Citizens are banned from transactions with Cuban military owned hotels and entities.

-Yes, the new regulations effective in November, 2017, ban U.S. Citizens from any monetary transactions with military owned hotel, stores, tour companies, car rental companies, restaurants, etc. We make sure you stay clear of these so that you are compliant with the U.S. Treasury Department OFAC regulations.
+Yes, the new regulations effective in November 2017, ban U.S. Citizens from any monetary transactions with a military-owned hotel, stores, tour companies, car rental companies, restaurants, etc. We make sure you stay clear of these so that you are compliant with the U.S. Treasury Department OFAC regulations.

 Is the US Embargo against Cuba and the ensuing travel restrictions lifted?

 The U.S. Embargo and travel restrictions remain in place for U.S. Citizens.
 Currently, there are twelve categories of travel, including people-to-people travel.
 What this means is companies like Photo Workshop Adventures are authorized by license to send Americans to Cuba legally under this provision in exactly the same way we have done in past years.
 Individual travel is no longer allowed.